PandawanBr/PandawanBr/README.md

 # Welcome to Spaceship 👋
-## I'm Rodrigo Kobayashi but I'm known in the community as PandawanBr
+## I'm Rodrigo Kobayashi in network space my nick is PandawanBr

-- 🔭 I’m currently working in Accenture like Systems Analyst Pl
+- 🔭 Working in Accenture like Systems Analyst Pl
-- 🌱 I’m currently learning Java Spring-Boot
+- 🌱 Learning Java Spring-Boot and AWS Cloud
-- ⚡ Fun fact: You can find me at night playing CS or some games with everybody.
+- ⚡ You can find me watching some streams channels on Twitch

 <!--